-A non-profit organization’s first impression for many potential donors, supporters and volunteers is through their website.
+A nonprofit organization’s first impression for many potential donors, supporters, and volunteers is through its website.
 But how is your website found in the first place?
 If someone is searching for local nonprofits, will your organization come up on the first page of SERPs (Search Engine Results Pages)?
 This is where employing nonprofit SEO techniques comes in.

 Bring Website Visitors Through the Journey of Your Mission

 An important part of making your first impression with new website visitors is to show them who you are and how your organization fulfills its mission.
 A blueprint for how your nonprofit website content should walk your website visitors through your organization’s journey is by answering these questions:

 - What problem is your organization solving?

 - How can someone get involved or support your organization?

 Strategically using search engine optimization (SEO) is an essential step in developing great non-profit website content.
 With so many people utilizing the internet to learn more about non-profit organizations, the keywords that appear in your content are significant to how new visitors find your website.
 There are several free keyword research tools available to research the best keywords for your organization (check out UberSuggest).
 By choosing the right keywords for your organization, which are not too competitive but still highly used in online searches, your website can be better positioned in search engine results when visitors are searching for a non-profit organization.